-Because projects like these are occurring at an even more intense pace in other parts of the United States, AFBF warns that farmland owners must take more care in agreeing to the terms of long-term leases or option agreements.
+AFBF warns that farmland owners must take more care in agreeing to the terms of long-term leases or option agreements, related to pipelines and fracking activities.
 Some of the questions a landowner must ask include:

 - How will the "fair market value" of the easement or acquisition be calculated? - Will owners of land needed to expand the utility/transmission line right of way receive a one-time payment or a yearly royalty like those who allow wind turbines or cell towers on their land? - Who assumes liability for the construction and operation and who pays for the liability insurance?
-Is it included in a yearly payment?

-- Does this land use reduce the value and usefulness of the property, such as impairing access, reducing the functionality of existing land and buildings?
+Is it included in a yearly payment? - Does this land use reduce the value and usefulness of the property, such as impairing access, reducing the functionality of existing land and buildings?
 Compensation would be due for this impact. - Will the company restore the land to its prior condition and agricultural use if and when the utility use ceases?